Equality and Diversity

-Rochdale borough is the 25th most deprived borough in England, with significantly ageing and young communities which are ethnically diverse.
+Rochdale borough is one of the most deprived boroughs in England, and is ranked between 16th and 46th most deprived in the Indices of Deprivation 2015 measures of deprivation at district level.
+The borough has a significantly ageing and young population with communities which are ethnically diverse.
 Many of the characteristics of life within the borough have negative implications for health and this puts the promotion of better health and the reduction of health inequalities at the heart of all we do.

 We cannot achieve this without ensuring our services are accessible and responsive to all residents in the borough, and we are committed to delivering high quality and safe services.
 We are also committed to involving all aspects of our community in shaping local health services.

 Promoting equality, diversity, human rights and inclusion is at the heart of our values, ensuring that we commission, redesign and decommission services fairly and that no community or group is left behind in the improvements that we make to health outcomes in the Borough of Rochdale.
 This is especially important as we work towards the challenges faced by the NHS, set out in the NHS Five Year Forward View.